 How long does the PSW visa application take to process?

 Graduate Route applications typically take up to 8 weeks to process.
-While waiting for a decision, you can continue working and studying in the UK under Section 3C leave (your existing permission conditions continue).
-You must apply from within the UK, before your Student visa expires, and after your institution has confirmed your course completion to the Home Office.
+Priority service is available for an additional £500 (decision in 5 working days), and Super Priority for £1,000 (next working day).
+While waiting for a decision, you can continue working and studying in the UK under Section 3C leave (your existing Student visa conditions automatically continue).
+You must apply from within the UK, before your Student visa expires, and after your institution has confirmed your course completion.